cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 morion_trace debug circled.yaml 0xf1a4
 [...]
 ```
-As can be seen in the code excerpt above, the trace we intend to collect should start at addresses
+As can be seen in the code excerpt above, the trace we intend to collect should start/stop at
-`0xcfc0` and `0xf1a4`, respectively.
-Start and stop addresses of the trace need to be selected
+addresses `0xcfc0` and `0xf1a4`, respectively.
+Start and stop addresses of the trace need to be
-adequately for the intended purpose.
-In our specific case where we intend to generate an exploit for
+selected adequately for the intended purpose.
+In our specific case where we intend to generate an
-CVE-2022-27646 (see also [Exploitation](./6_exploitation.md)), this means that the trace should
+exploit for CVE-2022-27646 (see also [Exploitation](./6_exploitation.md)), this means that the trace
-include both the points where attacker-controllable inputs are introduced and where these inputs
+should include both the points where attacker-controllable inputs are introduced and where these
-lead to a potential vulnerability (e.g. the point the binary is crashing due to a memory violation
+inputs lead to a potential vulnerability (e.g. the point the binary is crashing due to a memory
-condition - as for instance found by a fuzzing campaign).
+violation condition - as for instance found by a fuzzing campaign).
 ### Init YAML File
 Next, the file [circled.init.yaml](../morion/circled.init.yaml) needs to be defined.
+It typically
+includes information about the trace's entry state (`states:entry:`), as well as about functions
+that should be hooked (`hooks:`).
 #### States
 In the [circled.init.yaml](../morion/circled.init.yaml) file we first define information about the
 entry state (`states:entry:`).
 More specifically, we define concrete register and/or memory values,